 \section{Constructions of Free Monoids}

 In this section, we consider various constructions of free monoids in type theory, with proofs of their universal property.
 Since each construction satisfies the same categorical universal property, by~\cref{lem:free-algebras-unique}, these are canonically equivalent (hence equal, by univalence) as types (and as monoids), allowing us to transport proofs between them.
+There are countably many such representations of free monoids, allowing us to choose the most convenient one for a given task.
 Using the universal property allows us to define and prove our programs correct in one go, which we use in~\cref{sec:application}.